 Who is a remote seller?

-A remote seller is an out-of-state retailer that sells tangible personal property to Illinois purchasers from an out-of-state location.
-If a remote seller has nexus (physical presence or the ‘new’ nexus created by Illinois Public Act 100-587) with Illinois, it is required to register to collect and remit Illinois Use Tax on its sales to Illinois purchasers.
+remote seller refers to an out-of-state retailer that sells tangible personal property to Illinois purchasers from an out-of-state location.
+There are two groups of remote sellers that must collect tax on sales to Illinois purchasers:

 What activities should a remote seller examine to determine whether they have physical presence in Illinois?